yft22/sec-gate-oidc/idps/docs/phantauth-kickstart.md

 ```

-Then map one of the return key from JWT token_id as sgate security attribute.
+Then map one of the return keys from JWT token_id as sgate security attribute.

 ```json
     "schema": {